PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 To transition the entering bars correctly, we need to know their _previous_ rank and values.
 For exits, we need information about the country’s _next_ rank and value.
 Previous values will permit text tweening to the _current_ value during the transition. _Figure 6_ illustrates the problem we need to solve.

-![Animation frames need to know previous and next values to direct transitions correctly](./images/figure-6.png) _Figure 6 - Animation frames need to know previous and next values to direct transitions correctly._
+![Animation frames need to know previous and next values to direct transitions correctly](./images/figure-6.png) _Figure 6 - Animation frames need to know the previous and next values to direct transitions correctly_

 To help with these transitions, we will create a pair of maps that return the data object for the previous year and for the next year.
 This requires a few steps of data manipulation and will be placed in a new function: